-3.5 BUILDER'S PLATE (LOAD AND ENGINE CAPACITY)
+3.4 BUILDER'S PLATE

-The Builder's Plate, located on the portside console near the door, states the maximum weight and number of persons your boat can handle under calm sea conditions.
-It also states the maximum engine power and weight.
-Do not exceed the capacities stated.
+The Builder's Plate located on PS pulpit panel indicates the maximum weight and number of persons your boat can handle under calm sea conditions.
+Do not exceed the load capacities stated.
 A full explanation of this information can be found in the relevant sections of this manual.

-The information present on the Builder's Plate does not relieve the operator of responsibility.
-Use wise and sound judgment when placing equipment and passengers on your boat and always adapt to the craft speed, wave height and weather conditions.
+The information given does not relieve the operator of responsibility.
+Use wise and sound judgment when placing equipment and passengers on your boat.

-- I. Do not exceed the maximum recommended number of persons.
-Regardless of the number of persons on board, the total weight of persons and equipment must never exceed the maximum recommended load.
-Always use the seats/seating spaces provided. - 2.
-When loading the craft, never exceed the maximum recommended cargo /luggage load.
+- Do not exceed the maximum recommended number of persons.
+Regardless of the number of persons onboard, the total weight of persons and equipment must never exceed the maximum recommended load.
+Always use the seats/seating spaces provided. - When loading the craft, never exceed the maximum recommended cargo/luggage load.
 Always load the boat carefully and distribute loads appropriately to maintain design trim (approximately level boat), and secure loose equipment when underway.
 Avoid placing heavy weights high up.